bhavesh-chainani/topic_modelling/README.md

 The two main inputs to the topic model which I will be using (LDA) are the dictionary and the corpus:

 Dictionary: The idea of the dictionary is to give each token a unique ID.
-Corpus: Having assigned a unique ID to each token, the corpus simply contains each ID and its frequency (if you wanna dive into it, then search for Bag of Word (BoW) which will introduce you to word embedding).
+Corpus: Having assigned a unique ID to each token, the corpus simply contains each ID and its frequency.
+LDA is a "bag-of-words" model, which means that the order of words does not matter.

-I will apply the Dictionary Object from Gensim, which maps each word to their unique ID

-I will filter out low-frequency and high-frequency tokens, also limit the vocabulary to a max of 1000 words.
+I will apply the Dictionary Object from Gensim, which maps each word to their unique ID, and will filter out low-frequency and high-frequency tokens, limiting the vocabulary to a max of 1000 words.

 ```python
 dictionary.filter_extremes(no_below=5, no_above=0.5, keep_n=1000) #keep 1000 most unique tokens
 ```

-We are now ready to construct the corpus using the dictionary from above and the doc2bow function.
+I will construct the corpus using the above filtered dictionary and the doc2bow function.
 The function doc2bow() simply counts the number of occurrences of each distinct word, converts the word to its integer word id and returns the result as a sparse vector.

 ```python
 corpus = [dictionary.doc2bow(doc) for doc in df['tokens']]